chmouel/mongars/README.md

 INSERT YOUR CREDENTIALS HERE
 ```

-Run `mongars` for the first time with the flag `--gauth` and your `$EMAIL` as
+Run `mongars` on your terminal for the first time with the flag `--gauth` and
-argument:
+your `$EMAIL` as argument:

 ```shell
 mongars --gauth $EMAIL
 ```

+It will print a URL to open in your web browser and start the google Oauth flow
-It will start your web browser to allow it to access to read your email
+to allow it to access to read your email on your `$EMAIL` account.
+It stores and
-on your `$EMAIL.` It stores and refresh the token in the password store key
+refresh the temporary token in `~/.cache/mongars/token.$EMAIL.json`.
-`google/$EMAIL.mail.token`

 You can define the pass key to other values by defining the flags
-`--gauth-pass-token-key` and `--gauth-pass-cred-key`
+`--gauth-pass-cred-key`.
+If you want to use the same credentials for multiple
+emails you would want to define this flag to the same value to both pass key
+path.

+If you want you can as well redefine the `--gauth-pass-token-file` somewhere else.

 You can output a markdown formatted (optionally) with `gum` if you pass the
 option `-M/--show-markdown`